Sherab-Z/JS-Calculator/docs/pseudo.md

          - "input mode": The calculator is currently accepting input from the user.
          - "operator mode": The calculator has received an operator and is waiting for the second operand.
-         - "modifier mode": The calculator has received a modifier and is waiting for the user to input a  value to modify.
          - "result mode": The calculator has finished a calculation and is displaying the result.

    This data model allows the app to keep track of the current state of the calculator and perform calculations based on user input.